The Ghost Train (play): Books

-A novel based upon the play entitled The Ghost Train was published in 1927.
+A novel based upon the play The Ghost Train was published in 1927.

-There is a strong resemblance between several elements of this plot and the "spook train" in Five Go Off to Camp by Enid Blyton (published 1948).

 Opera

-A chamber opera based upon the play entitled The Ghost Train debuted at the Carolina Chamber Music Festival in New Bern, North Carolina, US, in September 2012, scored by Paul Crabtree for six singers and an instrumental ensemble.
+A chamber opera based upon the play, The Ghost Train, debuted at the Carolina Chamber Music Festival in New Bern, North Carolina, US, in September 2012, scored by Paul Crabtree for six singers and an instrumental ensemble.
 In February 2016, it was performed by the Peabody Chamber Opera in the roundhouse of the B&O Railroad Museum in Baltimore, Maryland.